 - what is the source of collected data (if the data is not collected from the individual)

 Find out more about what information you are obligated to provide in a DSAR response.
 Who Can Submit a DSAR?Deadline for Responding to the DSAR?
 Can You Refuse to Respond to a DSAR?

 The right to rectification allows the individuals to ask the organization to update any inaccurate or incomplete data they have on them.

 If the organization confirms that the data is inaccurate, the legal deadline to respond to a request is one month.
 Upon the request, the organization should take steps to ensure that the data is indeed inaccurate and rectify it.

-This right sets new operational challenges for organizations, since rectifying one data set can have wider consequences on the entire database.
+This right sets new operational challenges for organizations since rectifying one data set can have broader consequences on the entire database.

 4. Right to be forgotten

 The right to be forgotten is also known as the right to erasure.
 This right allows individuals to ask for their personal data to be deleted if:

 - the personal data have been unlawfully processed